NANCY D LANE

 Found object assemblage artist working in River Studios

 Nancy has a strong interest in environmental conservation and is committed to sustainability in her arts practice.
 She loves the challenge of creating art using only the materials others have lost or discarded.
 She does, however, purchase builders’ adhesive, but compensates for this by donating a portion of her sales to not-for-profit organisations.
-Last year she supported the Lao Friends Children’s Hospital and this year she is supporting the Music for Everyone School, both located in Luang Prabang.
+In 2017 she supported the Lao Friends Children’s Hospital and in 2018 the Music for Everyone School, both located in Luang Prabang, Laos.

 Nancy hopes that her creative use of unloved and unwanted trash will inspire people to think more seriously about the environment, and that her works will serve as a gentle reminder to refuse, reduce, reuse, repurpose and recycle.